FSTXWD/Awesome-EgoHAR/README.md

 - Handling changing people, devices, environments, and missing modalities.
 - Reporting latency, power, privacy, and other deployment costs alongside recognition accuracy.

-## Contributing

-Add a resource once to the relevant file in [assets/registry](assets/registry/README.md).
-Use a stable ID and a direct primary URL.
-For papers, record the first author and publication venue.
-For datasets, record the sensing configuration, tasks, scale, activity labels, scenarios, year, and the source of those facts when available.
-Use null for unverified values.
-Local scripts, third-party code, and raw datasets are not part of this repository.

 ## Citation

-When using a listed resource, cite its original paper or dataset record.
-A repository citation can be added when release metadata is finalized.